-The securities being offered by the Selling Securityholders are (i) 8,755,261 shares of our common stock issued in connection with the Business Combination, (ii) 272,500 private warrants issued by Newborn in a private placement concurrently with its initial public offering, which were assumed by us in the business combination, and (iii) 136,500 shares of our common stock issuable upon exercise of the 272,500 private warrants.
-For additional information regarding the issuances of the shares and private warrants, see "Prospectus Summary-Background of the Offering" above.
-We are registering the shares and private warrants in order to permit the Selling Securityholders to offer the shares and private warrants for resale from time to time.

-Other than as described in the footnotes to the table below, except for the ownership of the shares and private warrants, the Selling Stockholders have not had any material relationship with us within the past three years.
+The shares of PubCo common stock and PubCo warrants being offered by the Selling Stockholders are those previously issued to the Selling Stockholders.
+For additional information regarding the issuances of those shares and warrants, see "Background of the Offering" above.
+We are registering the shares and warrants in order to permit the Selling Stockholders to offer the shares and warrants for resale from time to time.
+Except for the ownership of the shares and warrants, and except for CVI Investments, Inc., who was the lender under the Bridge Loan, the Selling Stockholders have not had any material relationship with us within the past three years.

-The table below lists the Selling Securityholders and other information regarding the beneficial ownership of shares of our common stock and private warrants by each of the Selling Stockholders.
-The first column lists the name of the Selling Securityholder.
-The second and third columns list the number of shares of common stock (including shares issuable under the private warrants) and private warrants beneficially owned by each Selling Stockholder as of September 10, 2021.
+The table below lists the Selling Stockholders and other information regarding the beneficial ownership of the shares of PubCo common stock and PubCo warrants by each of the Selling Stockholders.
+The second and third columns list the number of shares (including shares underlying the PubCo warrants) and warrants beneficially owned by each Selling Stockholder, based on its ownership of the shares and warrants as of March 19, 2021.

-The fourth and fifth columns list the shares of our common stock and private warrants being offered by this prospectus by the Selling Stockholders.
-In accordance with the terms of the registration rights agreement between us and the Selling Securityholders, this prospectus covers the resale of all of the shares of common stock and private warrants issued or issuable to the Selling Stockholders in connection with the Merger Agreement, including the shares issuable upon exercise of the private warrants.
+The fourth and fifth columns list the shares of PubCo common stock (including the shares underlying the PubCo warrants) and PubCo warrants being offered by this prospectus by the Selling Stockholders.

-The sixth through ninth columns list the number of shares of common stock and private warrants beneficially owned by each Selling Stockholder after the completion of the offering, assuming the exercise of the private warrants held by them and the sale of all of the shares of common stock offered hereby.
-The Selling Stockholders may sell all, some or none of their shares and private warrants in this offering.
+In accordance with the terms of a registration rights agreement with the Selling Stockholders, this prospectus generally covers the resale of all of the shares of PubCo common stock and PubCo warrants issued to the Selling Stockholders in the PIPE and all of the shares issuable upon exercise of the warrants issued in the PIPE.
+The sixth through ninth columns assume the sale of all of the shares and warrants offered by the Selling Stockholders pursuant to this prospectus and/or the exercise of all of the warrants and the sale of all of the underlying shares.
+The Selling Stockholders may sell all, some or none of their shares and warrants in this offering.
 See "Plan of Distribution."